teusH/MySense/README.md

 <img src="images/MySenseCase-Pi.png" align=right height=100>
 MySense is able to act as *air quality measurement kit* or *node broker*.
 As measurement kit MySense will collect measurements from dust, gas and/or gas sensors and location sensor and forward the data to external data concentrators (databases as well data broker as eg mosquitto and influx), files eg spreadsheets, and display (Adafruit tiny display or console).
 As dataconcentrator MySense will connect to other data concentrator in stead of collecting the data from sensors.

+Two different controllers are used:
-The controller is based on Raspberry Pi for functionality and easy block building reasons.
+1. Raspberry Pi for multiple functionality and easy block building reasons using lan/wifi/G4 and
+2. PyCom LoPy controller for only a very few sensors using LoRaWan as communication infrastructure.
 The bus used for sensors are: USB (serial and I2C), GPIO (SPI) and I2C.
-The scripts are written in Python 2.
+The scripts are written in Python 2/3.

 Visual feedback is provided with led/button (power On/Off) and optionally a tiny Oled display from Adafruit.